OriolFilter/Digimon-Counters/README.md

 ![wireframe_base.png](./src/irl_print_bluematte.jpg)

-## Printing
+## Printing/recommendations/notes

-I only tested/used the Bambulab P1S printer with PLA Matte from Sunlu.
-I would recommend using matte colours, but only have experience with few.
+Only tested/used the Bambulab P1S printer with PLA Matte from Sunlu.

-Rotating the knob feels smooth/with barely any friction.

-Used a single colour due to time/cost efficiency, slicers (such as OrcaSlicer) allow for coloring stuff, as well the file ban be modified to exclude the labels, in case someone wants to make different labels/or paint/colour instead of engraving.
+Regarding the colours to use, I believe matter would be best, at latest from my experience/the few colours I managed to get hold of.

 Printing it flat instead of standing worked fine/without issues.

-The clearance value is set to 0.4mm in the spreadsheet, it can be modified in the spreadsheet.
+Rotating the knob feels smooth/with barely any friction, yet the clearance value is set to 0.4mm in the spreadsheet, it can be modified in the spreadsheet.

+Used a single colour due to time/cost efficiency, but slicers (such as OrcaSlicer) allow for coloring stuff, as well the file ban be modified to exclude the labels, in case someone wants to make different labels/or paint/colour instead of engraving.

 ## Other Counters?